 Gateway's Fishing Parking Permits are required at some fishing sites in Brooklyn, Queens and Staten Island, and for night fishing at Sandy Hook.
 It is an annual fishing parking permit good for the calendar year at any unit within Gateway National Recreation Area.

-2014 Fishing Permits are being sold at the Ryan Visitor Center at Floyd Bennett Field, at the Front Gate at Sandy Hook, Great Kills Ranger Station in Great Kills Park where you can also obtain a Nature Study Permit.
+2015 Fishing Permits are being sold at the Ryan Visitor Center at Floyd Bennett Field, at the Front Gate at Sandy Hook, Great Kills Ranger Station in Great Kills Park where you can also obtain a Nature Study Permit.
 This permit is ONLY valid in open areas.
 Permittee may check the alert page for opened and closed areas.
+In addition, Off Road Permits for the Breezy Point Tip are available at the Ryan Visitor Center.

 Permits & Reservations at Gateway Park Units